 - Line a plate or baking sheet with parchment paper.
 Slice bananas into 1/2 inch rounds and place them on the parchment evenly spaced.
 You can fit about 5 medium-sized bananas on one standard-sized baking sheet, and you will end up with about 1 pound of frozen banana.
 Freeze the banana pieces for a few hours up to overnight, or until firm.
 Don't freeze them for longer than 24 hours or they may start to brown, get freezer burn and lose their flavor.

-- Remove the pieces from the cookie sheet and immediately place them into Ziploc bags (they thaw quickly!).
+- Remove the pieces from the cookie sheet and immediately place them into a sealing bag (reusable or disposable) - they thaw quickly!
 Weigh each bag as you fill them to 1 pound of banana in each (about 3 1/2 cups banana slices).
 Remove the air from each bag before placing back in the freezer.
 I like preparing 1 pound batches of bananas this way so that they're easy to grab and make whenever we feel like a quick dessert.
 This 1 pound portion of bananas seems to be the best for blending smoothly and easily in our processor.
 Alternatively, you can freeze the slices in bags without first putting them on the cookie sheets, but they will stick together as they freeze and it will be harder to blend them.

 - When you're ready to prepare the sorbet, fit your food processor with the blade attachment and pour the frozen banana pieces in.
 You can also attempt this in the blender, but it is much more difficult to avoid clumping and to get things to mix evenly.
 If you have a food processor, use it!